ARMmbed/mbed-os-5-docs/docs/advanced/toolchain_profiles.md

 ```

 From this Toolchain profile, we can tell that:

 - `GCC_ARM`, `ARM`, and `IAR` compiler suites are supported.
- - The `ARM` C and C++ Compilers will be using optimization level `-O3`
+- The `ARM` C and C++ compilers will be using optimization level `-O3`.
- - The `IAR` linker will skip dynamic initialization
+- The `IAR` linker will skip dynamic initialization.

- - etc.
+And so on.

-# Toolchain Profile API Perspective
+## API perspective

-The Toolchains no longer take in an optional argument, `build_profile`, that will contain a map from flag types to lists of flags.
+The toolchains no longer take in an optional argument, `build_profile`, that will contain a map from flag types to lists of flags.

-This looks exactly the same in python as it does in the JSON format above.
+This looks exactly the same in Python as it does in the JSON format above.

-The meaning of the flags, and which ones are required is the same as the User Perspective
+The meaning of the flags, and which ones are required, is the same as the user perspective.

-A developer using the API must parse the User provided files themselves and extract the appropriate sub-dict from the file afterwards.
+A developer using the API must parse the user-provided files themselves and extract the appropriate sub-dict from the file afterwards.

-A convienence function that does this for a developer is `tools.options.extract_profile` and will call args_error when a Toolchain Profile JSON file does not provide flags for the selected Toolchain.
+A convenience function that does this for a developer is `tools.options.extract_profile`; it class ``args_error`` when a toolchain profile JSON file does not provide flags for the selected toolchain.